 Cinnamon can lower blood sugar

 Now how is this going to improve your sex life?
-Poorly controlled blood sugar can damage blood vessels and nerves and eventually will diminish sexual response.
+Poorly controlled blood sugar can damage blood vessels and nerves and eventually can diminish sexual response.

 Research suggests that cinnamon can lower blood pressure naturally.
 While it is not clear exactly how it works, animal studies indicate that cinnamon can relax and dilate blood vessels.